linkedin/datahub-gma/docs/rfc.md

 ## Reviewing RFCs

-Most of the GMA team will attempt to review some set of open RFC pull requests on a regular basis.
-If a GMA team member believes an RFC PR is ready to be accepted into active status, they can approve the PR using GitHub's review feature to signal their approval of the RFCs.
+Most of the DataHub team will attempt to review some set of open RFC pull requests on a regular basis.
+If a DataHub team member believes an RFC PR is ready to be accepted into active status, they can approve the PR using GitHub's review feature to signal their approval of the RFCs.

-_GMA's RFC process is inspired by many others, including [Vue.js](https://github.com/vuejs/rfcs) and [Ember](https://github.com/emberjs/rfcs)._
+_DataHub's RFC process is inspired by many others, including [Vue.js](https://github.com/vuejs/rfcs) and [Ember](https://github.com/emberjs/rfcs)._